udayteki/AI-Model-Testing-UI/docs/serp-api.md

 <br>

-[Get JSON file](data/Serp_api.json){: .md-button download="Serp_api"}
+[Download Flow](data/Serp_api.json){: .md-button download="Serp_api"}

 <br>

 `ZeroShotPrompt` creates a prompt template for Zero-Shot Agent.
-You can set the *Prefix* and *Suffix*.
-The *Prefix* is the text that will be added before the input text.
-The *Suffix* is the text that will be added after the input text.
-In the example, we used the *default* that is automatically set.
+You can set the _Prefix_ and _Suffix_.
+The _Prefix_ is the text that will be added before the input text.
+The _Suffix_ is the text that will be added after the input text.
+In the example, we used the _default_ that is automatically set.

 <br>

 For the example, we used `OpenAI` as the LLM, but you can use any LLM that has an API.
 Make sure to get the API key from the LLM provider.
-For example, [OpenAI](https://platform.openai.com/){.internal-link target=_blank} requires you to create an account to get your API key.
+For example, [OpenAI](https://platform.openai.com/){.internal-link target=\_blank} requires you to create an account to get your API key.

 <br>

-Check out the [OpenAI](https://platform.openai.com/docs/introduction/overview){.internal-link target=_blank} documentation to learn more about the API and the options that contain in the node.
+Check out the [OpenAI](https://platform.openai.com/docs/introduction/overview){.internal-link target=\_blank} documentation to learn more about the API and the options that contain in the node.

 <br>